polyformproject/commercial.polyformproject.org/terms.md

 !!!
 [Warranties](#warranties) sets out the only warranties the vendor provides for the software.
 The vendor disclaims any warranties the law might otherwise imply, like warranties of merchantability, fitness for any particular purpose, title, or noninfringement.
 {{/model=trial}}

+## Unforeseeable Damages

+!!!
+Neither side will be liable for breach-of-contract damages they could not have reasonably foreseen when entering into this agreement.

 ## Liability Cap

 !!!
 Except for [Uncapped Liabilities](#uncapped-liabilities), neither side's total liability for breach of this agreement will exceed the amount of fees the vendor received from the customer under this agreement during the twelve months before the first claim is made.
 This limit applies even if the side liable is advised that the other may suffer damages, and even if the customer paid no fees at all.